Egyptian Air Force: Modernization

 On 3 March 2010, the EAF ordered 20 Lockheed Martin F-16C/D Block 52 aircraft.
 The contract was set to complete in 2013 and included 16 single-seat F-16C and four twin-seat F-16D aircraft.

 On 14 August 2012, the US Defense Department awarded a major contract to facilitate the procurement of F-16s by the EAF.
 The Pentagon selected American International Contractors for a $66.6 million contract to upgrade infrastructure for Egypt's order of 20 F-16 Block 52 aircraft, estimated at $2.2 billion.
 On 24 July 2013, the U.S. announced it would halt deliveries of the F-16s in response to the 2013 Egyptian coup d'état.
 In March 2015 the US announced the resumption of the deliveries of the F-16s, the last of which was delivered in October 2015.

 On 16 February 2015, Egypt became the Dassault Rafale's first international customer when it officially ordered 24 Rafales, as part of a larger deal (including a FREMM multipurpose frigate and a supply of missiles) worth US$5.9 billion (€5.2 billion).
 In July 2015, the official ceremony, marking the acceptance by Egypt of its first 3 Rafales, was held at the Dassault Aviation flight test center in Istres.
 In January 2016, Egypt received three more Rafale fighters, raising the number of Rafales in service to six.
 All six aircraft are two-seat models and were diverted from delivery to the French Air Force; Egypt's total 24-plane order is for 8 single-seat models and 16 two-seaters.

-In April 2014, it was reported that Egypt plans to order 24 MiG-35 fighters as part of an arms deal with Russia.
+In April 2014, it was reported that Egypt planned to order 24 MiG-35 fighters as part of an arms deal with Russia.
 MiG head Sergei Korotkov said at the 2015 Aero India exposition they will provide the fighters if Egypt orders them and are ready to negotiate.
-Russia agreed on a contract with Egypt for 46 MiG-29M/M2 fighters and it is expected to be worth up to $2 billion.
-Russia plans to supply the Egyptian MiG-29M/M2s with 40 high precision targeting pods.
-Deliveries would begin in 2016.
+Russia agreed on a contract with Egypt for 46 MiG-29M/M2 fighters and it was expected to be worth up to US$2 billion.
+Russia planned to supply the Egyptian MiG-29M/M2s with 40 high precision targeting pods.
+Deliveries would have begun in 2016.

-Russia and Egypt signed a contract for delivery of 50 Ka-52 helicopters.
-The Ka-52's will be equipped with the new OES-52 targeting system allowing it to launch Vikhr and Ataka anti-tank missiles using laser target direction systems.
-The execution of the contract will start in 2016 until 2018.